isomerpages/moe-bendemeersec/_academic-curriculum/English Language and Literature.md

 <h4><strong>Our Approach</strong></h4>
 <p>The English Language and Literature Department weaves the joy of learning
 with academic rigour.
-We build multiliteracies, metacognition and inquiry through dialogue through various approaches that harness e-pedagogy and focus on collaborative learning.
+We build multiliteracies, metacognition and inquiry through dialogue through approaches such as harnessing e-pedagogy and focusing on collaborative learning.
 Our students get to explore different aspects of language and form connections with current contemporary issues that help to broaden their perspectives in an increasingly complex world.</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Collaborative Learning</p>